Stress, Anxiety, Depression and PEMF

 Anxiety is a defensive mechanism that is designed to trigger hormones to heighten reflexes, raise the heart rate, and increase circulation to allow you to respond more quickly.
 Anxiety is usually the result of fear from internal thought mechanisms.
 The National Institute of Mental Health describes some of the mechanisms involved in anxiety:

 “Several parts of the brain are key actors in the production of fear and anxiety… scientists have discovered that the amygdala and the hippocampus play significant roles in most anxiety disorders.
 The amygdala is an almond-shaped structure deep in the brain that is believed to be a communications hub between the parts of the brain that process incoming sensory signals and the parts that interpret these signals.
 It can alert the rest of the brain that a threat is present and trigger a fear or anxiety response.
 The emotional memories stored in the central part of the amygdala may play a role in anxiety disorders involving very distinct fears, such as fears of dogs, spiders, or flying.
 The hippocampus is the part of the brain that encodes threatening events into memories.”
 (2)

-Sometimes the things worried about are real, sometimes they are trivial, but the anxiety experienced can be all consuming and affect one’s quality of life.
+Sometimes the things worried about are real and sometimes trivial, but the anxiety experienced can be all-consuming and affect one’s quality of life.

 Major symptoms include:

 Dysphoria (a profound state of unease or dissatisfaction)

 Sleep disturbances (falling or staying asleep or not being satisfied by sleep)